Marinated Grilled Flank Steak

 This Marinated Flank Steak recipe is so simple to make and packed with flavor.
 This dish is inspired by a meal my dad always prepared in the summer months which included Nana’s potato salad and corn on the cob ❤.

-This flank steak would marinade for at least two days, if not more.
+For my flank steak, I would recommend marinating for at least two days, if not more.
 My dad would start by folking the cut of beef, which helped to tenderize the lean cut.
 He would then brush the marinade into the steak and I remember him revisiting the steak and brushing the excess marinate back onto the steak.
 There was certainly an art to creating this tender grilled flank steak and you don’t want to miss out on this recipe 😋.

 Now a bit about flank steak…

-A flank steak is a lesser known cut of beef, but it’s cheap, flavorful and perfect for a family or crowd.
-It is a cut taken from the abdominal muscles or lower chest of the steer and therefore a long and flat piece of beef, great for a stir fry or fajitas.
+A flank steak is a lesser known cut of beef, but it’s cheap (given its size), flavorful and perfect for a family or crowd.
+It is a cut taken from the abdominal muscles or lower chest and therefore a long and flat piece of beef, great for a stir fry or fajitas.
 Since flank steak is lean, it benefits from the tenderizing effects of a marinade and it is best cooked medium rare, thinly sliced at an angle across the grain of the meat (the width of the steak).

 Ingredients, which are so simple and delicious 😋